promregator/promregator/docs/mtls-ssl-contexts.md

 - You have a keystore containing the client certificate for Promregator to use for outgoing communications

-- You have a Java truststore containing your CA
+- You have a Java trust store containing your CA

 ## Specifying an SSL Context